floverfelt/floverfelt.github.io/_posts/2022-03-06-mass-effect-2-review.md

 Legion is a *terrific* addition to this game.
 One of my biggest laments from the [first game](https://floverfelt.org/posts/mass-effect-review) was how poorly characterized the Geth are as a species.
 They have a religion!
 They have a distinct culture!
 And yet they're treated like the Collectors or the Reapers.
 It seemed like a shame.

 Mass Effect 2 actually deals with this, which I found pleasantly surprising.
-The Geth are actually a deeply divided "people," some of which side with the reapers.
+The Geth are actually a deeply divided "people," some of which side with the Reapers.
 This is who attacks you in ME1.
 The dialogue and quandry of Legion was pretty standard sci-fi, AI stuff, but I like that Mass Effect actually treated the Geth as real people instead of just straight "bad guys."

 ### Thane

 Thane tries to be a little more interesting than he actually is.
 His character is totally badass, but in the end he's a fairly archetypal philosopher assasain.

 The Drell as a new species are great, though.
 Not only do they have an odd symbiosis with the most jokey species from the first game, the Hanarr, they are oddly tragic.
-I saw them as a representation of humanity gone wrong - destroyed by their own success (overpopulation) and ultitametely rescued through a deus ex machina beyond their control.
+I saw them as a representation of humanity gone wrong - destroyed by their own success (overpopulation) and ultimately rescued through a deus ex machina beyond their control.
 They destroyed themselves but can't find any solace in their continued survival since they played no part in it.

 I also like their symbiotic relationship with the Hanarr.
 Too many of the alien species are humans in one form or another.
 The Drell are unique in being wedded to another species so tightly.
 It was a refreshing change of pace.